hackingbeauty/react-mic/README.md

   autoGainControl={boolean}  // defaults -> false
   noiseSuppression={boolean} // defaults -> false
   channelCount={number}     // defaults -> 2 (stereo).
 Specify 1 for mono.
+  bitRate={256000}          // defaults -> 128000 (128kbps).
+Available in React-Mic-Gold only.
+  timeSlice={3000}          // defaults -> 4000ms.
+The interval at which captured audio is returned to onData callback.
+Available in React-Mic-Gold only.
 />

 ```